Fantomina: Class

 Fantomina's economic and social standing is portrayed in an interesting light, because her privilege seems to be more of a constraint on her than it is a benefit.
 This critiques the standards placed on women especially, coming from an elite background.
 She feels more comfortable coming forward with her sexuality in disguise at a brothel than she would at a party with her fellow middle-class men and women.
 Lowering her class, where there is less concern over a high-society marriage opportunity, and virginity is less of a critical concern, allots her the freedom she wants.

 However, there is never an interaction between separate classes throughout the novella, rather a constant shifting throughout them.
 So, Fantomina enjoys all of the "benefits" of coming from a lower class, without having to endure the actual economic constraints.

 Desire

 Especially at the time of its publication, a woman's sexual desire was thought to be muted, even nonexistent.
 Sexual pursuits of any kind were thought to be a man's game, left for a woman to indulge or deny.
 Fantomina so obviously challenges the standing ideas of what desire looks like and who it can come from.
 Beauplaisir can be quite forward and open with his desire for whomever Fantomina is impersonating.
 And while her desires have to be publicly subdued throughout the story, she is the one orchestrating their sexual encounters.
+Some even argue that this desire is expressed through performance.

+Dress

+Women's dress was seen as a form of deception in Fantomina.
+Because of this deception that the main character repeatedly takes part in, she is able to have power over the man.